Introduction to Facial Fat Transfer

 Naso-labial folds

-Naso-labial folds are another area that often benefits from fat transfer.
+Naso-labial folds are another area that often benefits from a facial fat graft.
 These are the lines that run from either side of the nose to the outer part of the mouth.
 The surgeon injects fat cells into this area to soften these lines.

 Cheeks, malar cheek augmentation

 Adding dermal filler can create unnatural results.
-Fat transfer can achieve a natural-looking result.
-Also, because the surgeon extracts the fat cells from the patient's own body, there is no risk of rejection.
+A facial fat graft can achieve a natural-looking result and enhance the facial structure.
+Also, because the surgeon extracts the fat cells from the patient’s own body, there is no risk of rejection.

 Naso labial or nose to mouth lines

-Fat transfer can be administered to the naso labial area where men and wmen often use dermal fillers.
+A facial fat graft can be administered to the naso labial area where men and women often use dermal fillers.
 This is a great alternative and long lasting.

 Temple

 Fat transfer to the temples is a successful treatment.
-The fat transfer can be administered deep close to the temporalis muscle.
+The fat transfer can be administered deep close to the temporalis muscle, further supporting the facial structure.

 Chin augmentation